Excuse: I’ll dress well after I loose the weight

 Regardless of the turn of your silhouette, turn the corners of your mouth up.
 Spend as much time as you deem appropriate in front of the mirror but as soon as you walk out the door, turn your attention outward.
 Find the beauty in others and you will multiply the elegance in yourself.

-Here’s to you and a beautiful twenty-twelve!
+Here’s to you and a beautiful new year!